-In this program, law enforcement and mental health professionals will recieve evidence-based education and training in how to effectively and compassionately respond to emergency calls involving individuals with mental illness.
-They’ll learn to work together in ways that improve outcomes for those in crisis and the people around them.
+In this program, law enforcement and mental health professionals receive evidence-based education and training in how to effectively and compassionately respond to emergency calls involving individuals with mental illness.
+Earn this certificate and earn to work together in ways that improve outcomes for those in crisis and the people around them.

-The program covers basic concepts of mental illness, including signs and symptoms, indications of pending crisis, approaches to de-escalation, and more.
-It explores the unique culture of police and sheriff’s departments and the basics of working within the law enforcement community, providing mental health professionals with guidelines for collaborating with law enforcement and supporting a successful partnership that improves community safety.
+The program covers basic concepts of mental illness, including signs and symptoms, indications of pending crises, approaches to de-escalation, and more.
+It explores the unique culture of police and sheriff departments and the basics of working within the law enforcement community, providing mental health professionals with guidelines for collaborating with law enforcement and supporting a successful partnership that improves community safety.

-Throughout the program, you’ll work and study with the field’s top professionals, helping to build your expertise in applying evidence-based skills in crises involving individuals with mental illness.
+Work and study with the field’s top professionals, building your expertise in applying evidence-based skills in crises involving individuals with mental illness.

 Frequently Asked Questions